leobalter/tc39-notes/es7/2017-01/jan-24.md

 BT: Right

-AWS: This makes it align with an ordinary object. makes it look like a nonconfigurable property
+AWB: This makes it align with an ordinary object. makes it look like a nonconfigurable property

 AK: Yeah, that's what I missed the last time